TomHadavizadeh/TeachingExample/README.md

 First students would discuss how they got on with the questions in the course notes in small groups.
 They would be encoraged to take it in turns to explain to each other how they solved each question, and flag up any problems they encountered.
 The lecturer and teaching assisant would be on hand to assist.

 ### 2. Interactive demonstration
 Whilst the students will have seen the relevant course material at this point, the implications of the results may not have sunk in.
-In this section the students use an interactive display of the wave function solutions in a range of scenarios and are encoraged to explore how the solutions change in different regions of the paramter space.
+In this section the students use an interactive display of the wave function solutions in a range of scenarios and are encoraged to explore how the solutions change in different regions of the parameter space.

 I have created stand-alone interacive implementations of the solutions to the step potential and square barrier potential in a jupyter notebook.
 This notebook is also interspersed with questions that encorage the students to think about how the parameters affect the solutions.

-The interactive demonstration can be run directly in using binder or on your own computer:
+The Jupyter notebook can be found [here](https://github.com/TomHadavizadeh/TeachingExample/blob/master/Square_potential_barrier.ipynb) to run on your own computer or can be run online using binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/TomHadavizadeh/TeachingExample/HEAD?labpath=Square_potential_barrier.ipynb)